There are two IELTS tests available – IELTS Academic or IELTS General Training. The test you choose should be based on what it is you want to do.

 - study at an undergraduate level or postgraduate level anywhere in the world

-- apply for Tier 4 Student Visa at a university that is a Tier 4 Sponsor in the UK
+- apply for Student Route visa (Tier 4) at a university that is a Student route (Tier 4) Sponsor in the UK

 - work in an English-speaking country for a professional organisation.